Zingg

 Notes:

-• A typical service account key file looks like the below.
-The format of the file is JSON.
+• A typical service account key file looks like below (JSON).

 {